tony-defa/swarm-cluster/mustache/homeassistant/README.md

 ## Other notes

-### HA & z2m backup
+### HA, z2m, and Matter Server backup

 Backup is created automatically for Zigbee2MQTT daily at 4 am.
 For Home Assistant, automatic backups (starting with version 2025.1) need to be configured within Home Assistant, and they are set to start at 4:45 AM.
-Backups are then moved to a separate directory at 5 AM and retained for the number of days defined by `backup_retention_days` in `.view.json`.
+The Matter Server backup runs daily at 5:30 AM.
+Backups are then moved to a separate directory at 5 AM (HA) and 5:30 AM (Matter) respectively, and retained for the number of days defined by `backup_retention_days` in `.view.json`.
 Remember to save the Home Assistant encryption key for restoring backups.

 ### HA Configuration